bufbuild/vscode-buf/README.md

 ![Preview features](./preview.gif)

-This extension doesn't stop at editing: open the [Command Palette][command-palette] (`Ctrl/Cmd+Shift+P`) to quickly run common tasks through `buf` like `buf generate`.
-See the [full list of commands](#commands) provided by this extension.
+This extension doesn't stop at editing: open the [Command Palette][command-palette] (`Ctrl/Cmd+Shift+P`) to quickly run common tasks `buf` tasks such as `buf generate`.
+See the [full list of commands](#commands) for more.

 ## Getting Started

-This extension is requires Visual Studio Code 1.95 or newer (or editors compatible with VS Code 1.95+ APIs).
+This extension requires Visual Studio Code 1.95 or newer (or editors compatible with VS Code 1.95+ APIs).

-[Install the latest version via the VS Code marketplace][vs-code-marketplace].
-And that's all you need to get started!
+1. [Install the latest version via the VS Code marketplace][vs-code-marketplace].
+2. Start editing `.proto` files!

 This extension does not require you to have the Buf CLI already installed.
 By default, the extension uses the Buf CLI from your system `$PATH`.
 If `buf` isn't found on your `$PATH`, the extension automatically